 I interviewed her for a series of student stories, case studies that demonstrate the transformative power of degree apprenticeships.

-You can read full article at Aston’s website.
+You can read the full article at Aston’s website.

 Even with the proliferation of digital content, print prospectuses still prove extremely popular, especially with parents.